sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ### Step 1.2: Train the Yolov7 Model

-Note: You might encounter following error when you want to train the yolov7 model:
-`Indices should be either on cpu or on the same device as the indexed tensor` To handle this bug, some minor changes to `loss.py` file as mentioned in this [link](https://stackoverflow.com/questions/74372636/indices-should-be-either-on-cpu-or-on-the-same-device-as-the-indexed-tensor) will help.

 Training is last for about 1 hour for 30 epochs.
 In the following image, the result of training is shown:

 <p align="center">